fortyoneplustwo/notestamp-editor-react/README.md

 ## Description

-A React rich-text editor that syncs text with any entity using clickable "stamps."
+A rich-text editor library for React that syncs text with any entity using clickable "stamps."

 When the user inputs text on an empty line, a stamp is automatically inserted at the beginning of the line.
 Each stamp can hold custom state and trigger a function when clicked.